 Rogue Riverkeeper partners with other entities in the basin to work to protect water quality.
 Learn more here.

 To learn about the Clean Water Rule regarding "Waters of the United States", click here.

 Find out how you can protect and improve water quality in our region, check out the Stream Smart site.

 We are working to protect clean water in the Rogue River by:

 · Reforming harmful suction dredge mining: Rogue Riverkeeper is working with partners across the state to improve regulation of suction dredge mining.
 This is a type of recreational gold mining that effectively vacuums up the bottoms of rivers, smothering spawning gravel for salmon, killing juvenile fish, and mobilizing heavy metals.

-· Reviewing and monitoring pollution discharged into the Rogue: We work to track, review, and provide comments on permits for pollution released into the Rogue River.
-Rogue Riverkeeper reviews chronic sources of pollution, such as wastewater treatment plants, and identifies problem facilities.
+· Reviewing and monitoring municipal waste discharged into the Rogue: There are several wastewater treatment plants discharging into the Rogue.
+We work to track, review, and provide comments on permits required for these facilities.

 · Improving protections for streams from damaging logging practices: Rogue Riverkeeper works to address water pollution from logging roads and other forest practices.
 We are currently working to ensure that southern Oregon streams are included in efforts to improve regulation of stream buffers on private forestlands.